forestgrape/coronavirus/7_social/controlling.md

 > mostly written in October 2020 during a Corona wave peak in Europe.

-> As of 6.6. with risk groups vaccinated in Europe protections can be relaxed.
+> As of 6.6.21 in Europe with risk groups vaccinated, protections can be relaxed.
 Children get only mild Covid anyways.
-Vaccination for children is strongly discouraged here, the mRNA vaccines are magnitudes more risky for children than Covid.
+Vaccination for children is strongly discouraged here, the mRNA vaccines are magnitudes of order more risky for children than Covid.

+> As of 20.8.2021 I consider good regular as appropriate but I don't think any other measures are necessary in school settings.
+Possibly regular testing of teachers.

 Measure regarding schools can reach from complete closure to mild measures such as wearing face-masks in breaks.
 * _Evidence:_  ~~In Israel the reopening of schools seems to have contributed to increased spread~~ **Correction, 24.10.20**: There have been infection clusters in high schools (which have been probably caused by infected teachers, see [Summary Stein-Zamir](../5_epidemiological/spread_analyses.md#summary-stein-zamir)).
 But I could *not* find any evidence that the rise in cases after reopening the entire country (not only schools) can be causally linked to schools, neither in Israel nor in any other country.